Logandv3/Logandv3/README.md

 ## I Am Currently Working On:

-- Researching and developing an app for coordinating dog walks.
+- Researching and developing a referral management app for a hospice company I volunteer at.

 - Building a proper portfolio website.